chpc-uofu/OnDemand-info/readme.md

 ## CHPC setup

 CHPC runs OOD on a VM which is mounting cluster file systems (needed to see users files, and SLURM commands).
 We have two VMs, one called [ondemand.chpc.utah.edu](https://ondemand.chpc.utah.edu) is a production machine which we update only occasionally, the other is a testing VM called [ondemand-test.chpc.utah.edu](https://ondemand-test.chpc.utah.edu), where we experiment.
-We recommend this approach to prevent prologed downtimes of the production machine - we had one of these where an auto-update broke authentication and it took us a long time to troubleshoot and fix it.
+We recommend this approach to prevent prolonged downtimes of the production machine - we had one of these where an auto-update broke authentication and it took us a long time to troubleshoot and fix it.

 ## Installation notes

 Follow the [installation instructions](https://osc.github.io/ood-documentation/master/installation.html), which is quite straightforward now with the yum based packaging.
-The person doing the install needs at least sudo on the ondemand server, and have SSL certificates ready
+The person doing the install needs at least sudo on the ondemand server, and have SSL certificates ready.

 ### Authentication